TEACHING & LEARNING

 Appreciate that mathematics can be used creatively in many different forms.

 STEAM learning has become an important part of the learning landscape at St Joseph’s Primary School.
-STEAM is the integration of skills from Science, Technology, Engineering, Art and Maths, applied to problem solving for real world challenges.
+STEM is the integration of skills from Science, Technology, Engineering and Maths, applied to problem solving for real world challenges.
 These challenges require our students to be creative, innovative, enterprising and adaptable, with the motivation, confidence and skills to use critical and creative thinking purposefully.

 Students at St Joseph’s Primary School have access to a broad range of technology that assists them in developing creative solutions for these problems, which allows them to be innovative and forward thinking.
 By equipping our students with the necessary skills to work with these challenges, it is our hope that we’re also developing the skills that will be required in many 21st century occupations.